manuel-uberti/manuel-uberti.github.io/_posts/2019-01-17-company-on-demand.md

 That’s it.

-To get the list of candidates back when I need it, I have `company-complete` bound to <kbd>C-c c</kbd>.
+To get the list of candidates back when I need, I have `company-complete` bound to <kbd>C-c c</kbd>.

 Simple and easy.